-Mr. Fejes had a target incentive award of 100% of salary in 2019 and his target award, including short-term and long-term incentive compensation.
-Of these bonus targets, it was anticipated by the Manager that between 50% to 80% would be comprised of short-term cash incentives and 20% to 50% would be provided in the form of long-term compensation, including equity compensation.
-On March 11, 2019, the Company granted to Mr. Fejes under the 2018 Incentive Award Plan ("2018 Plan") 100,000 restricted LP Units which vest over seven years in equal installments on each anniversary of the date of grant, provided that Mr. Fejes remains in continuous service as Chief Operating Officer, President of Steel Services and of our Diversified Industrial segment, or in a substantially equivalent executive position with the Company or any of its affiliates.
+Mr. Walker's short-term cash and long-term equity incentive compensation was discretionary in 2020.
+On September 1, 2020, the Company granted to Mr. Walker under the Amended & Restated 2018 Incentive Award Plan (the "A&R 2018 Plan") 50,000 restricted LP Units which vest on the third anniversary of the date of grant, provided that Mr. Walker remains in continuous service as Senior Vice President, or in a substantially equivalent executive position with the Company or any of its affiliates.